-Electronic communication between instructor and students in this course will utilize the South Plains College "My SPC" and email systems.
-Instructor will not initiate communication using private email accounts.
-Students are encouraged to check SPC email on a regular basis.
+Electronic communication between instructor and students in this course will utilize the South Plains College "My SPC" email systems and Remind ®.
+The instructor will not initiate communication using private email accounts.
+Students are encouraged to check SPC email on a daily basis.